We are required under the Licensing (Scotland) Act 2005 to establish a Local Licensing Forum (LLF).

 - Identifying key licensing issues affecting the Scottish Borders and developing constructive advice on how to address them.

 The forum is appointed from members of the public, listed below:

-- M Hay - Holder of Premises Licence/Personal Licence
+- M Hay - Member of Licensed Trade

 - Meetings of the LLF are held in public, usually at Council Headquarters.

 - You can view the LLF agenda and minutes online.

 - The LLF and the Board also have a statutory annual joint meeting.

 The Licensing (Scotland) Act 2005 is based on 5 licensing objectives.
 All licensing decisions must be made with reference to these 5 objectives.
 All are of equal importance.
 They are:

 - Protecting children from harm.

 The Local Licensing Forum annual report is now available, covering the period 2015-16.